 “Be patterns, be examples in all countries, places, islands, nations wherever you come,” he wrote; “that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in everyone; whereby in them you may be a blessing, and make the witness of God in them to bless you.“

-Early in the twentieth century, though, the language around testimony began to shift slightly, especially as people zeroed in specific moral and ethical issues; for example, “the testimony of nonviolence” or “the peace testimony.”
+Early in the twentieth century, though, the language around testimony began to shift slightly, especially as people zeroed in on specific moral and ethical issues; for example, “the testimony of nonviolence” or “the peace testimony.”
 Over time, Friends have increasingly come to speak of “testimonies” almost as if they were principles or values, and there is even a common acronym—SPICES, which stands for Simplicity, Peace, Integrity, Community, Equality or Equity, and Stewardship (or, in recent years, Sustainability).

 Learn more at Friends Journal